TechShroom/TechShroom.github.io/_posts/2017-4-17-picoctf-2017-writeup-toaster-wars-4.markdown

 This was a 200 point web exploitation problem.

-This is a sequel to the 3 previous Toaster War game, and shares much of the same code.
+This is a sequel to the 3 previous Toaster War games, and shares much of the same code.
 There is a toaster character, which is the player, and some enemies to fight.
 On the final floor, there is a flag item, like on the other games.